What is an Insider Threat?

 - Unintentional Insider Threats: These threats often arise from human error or negligence.
 Reports like the Ponemon Institute’s studies suggest that more than 50% of internal cybersecurity incidents are the result of employee mistakes.
 A common example of unintentional insider threats includes hardware attacks that exploit human vulnerabilities, such as the use of compromised iPhone chargers distributed as promotional giveaways.
 These devices can be used to launch cyberattacks from within the organization.

 - Intentional Insider Threats: These threats are typically more devastating due to the insider’s knowledge of the organization’s weak points.
-Intentional insiders may be motivated by financial gain or personal reasons and may introduce malicious devices—like the infamous USB Rubber Ducky—to compromise network security.
+Intentional insiders may be motivated by financial gain or personal reasons and may introduce malicious devices, like the infamous USB Rubber Ducky, to compromise network security.
 In some cases, malicious insider threats may involve coercion, such as through blackmail or corporate espionage.

-Hardware-based attacks are a growing concern due to their ability to bypass traditional cybersecurity defenses.
-Devices like compromised iPhone chargers or rogue USB drives can often evade detection by standard security measures.
-This is especially true for measures focused on network traffic.
+Hardware attacks are a growing concern because they can bypass traditional cybersecurity defenses.
+Devices like compromised iPhone chargers or BadUSB often avoid detection by standard network security tools.
+This is especially true for tools that focus only on network traffic.
 These devices exploit the physical layer of network communication.
-This makes it difficult for conventional network-based monitoring systems to identify and address them.
-Rogue devices are commonly used in sophisticated attacks.
-Their stealth and the high level of access they provide to attackers make them particularly dangerous.
+As a result, conventional monitoring systems struggle to find and stop them.
+Rogue devices are often used in advanced attacks.
+They’re dangerous because they’re hard to spot and give hackers deep access.

 - Network Asset Visibility: Sepio provides real-time visibility into all assets connected to an organization’s network, even those not typically detected by standard cybersecurity tools.
 By identifying all hardware devices, Sepio enables organizations to distinguish between legitimate devices and potential rogue devices.